skydiablo/ReactCrate/README.md

 // Now you can use $connection as usual with Doctrine DBAL
 $connection->executeQuery('SELECT * FROM your_table');
 ```

+**Important:** CrateDB returns TIMESTAMP values as millisecond timestamps (integers), but accepts datetime strings when writing.
+The custom `crate_datetime` type handles this conversion automatically.

 Note: CrateDB uses HTTP for connections, and authentication might not be required.
 Adjust parameters accordingly.